KatarinaGacina/java/README.md

 ## First laboratory assigement:
 Implementation of resizable array-backed collection of objects - ArrayIndexedCollection.java
+Stack implementation as instance of an ArrayIndexedCollection - ObjectStack.java

 Implementation of linked list-backed collection of objects - LinkedListIndexedCollection.java

-Implementation of

 ## Second laboratory assigement:
 Improvements of previously implemented collections.